 With that, here are some of the visa-free countries you might want to visit this year!

 Since first becoming visa-free in November 2017, Taiwan has attracted over 400,000 Filipino tourists.
 There’s so much to do in the country: go on a night market shopping spree, drink the best-tasting milk tea, admire the cherry blossoms, stroll around the streets… the list never ends.
 The country is brimming with natural wonders and jaw-dropping structures, yet it still poses an aura of tranquillity.
 Being a couple of hours away from the Philippines, Taiwan is super accessible for Filipinos.
 You don’t even have to spend a fortune to travel to the country!
-If you haven’t visited Taiwan yet, might as well do so before the visa-free policy ends in July.
+If you haven’t visited Taiwan yet, might as well do so before the visa-free policy ends on 31 Jul 2020.

 2. Cook Islands